Côte d'Ivoire

 Import Dependencies

-Imports from Côte d'Ivoire amount to $569.68 million, highlighting economic interdependence in manufacturing sectors.
+Imports from Côte d'Ivoire amount to $569.68 million, highlighting economic interdependence in cocoa beans: whole or broken, raw or roasted, with Cocoa beans: whole or broken, raw or roasted comprising59.3% of total imports.

 The trade relationship reflects broader economic patterns and comparative advantages.
 The trade surplus indicates Belgium's competitive position in this bilateral relationship.
 This partnership is characterized by complementary trade flows, with each country specializing in different product categories based on their respective economic strengths, industrial capabilities, and position in global value chains.